Icinga/icinga2/doc/4-monitoring-remote-systems.md

 a dedicated `Zone`.
 All nodes will elect their active master, and retry an election once the current active master failed.

-Features such as DB IDO will only be active on the current active master.
+Selected features (such as DB IDO) will only be active on the current active master.
 All other passive nodes will pause the features without reload/restart.

 Connections from other zones will be accepted by all active and passive nodes